Loading...

 These are two distinct legal regimes.
 But the OCR enforcement playbook is the same on both: 'Show us the risk analysis.
 Show us the remediation plan.
 Show us evidence of training.
 Show us the dates.'
 If your FQHC has a current, dated, comprehensive risk analysis on file for both surface areas (Security Rule for ePHI; Section 504 for digital accessibility), OCR's enforcement leverage in either domain drops dramatically.
 If you do not have one, OCR has the same exact lever they pulled four times on April 23.

-There is also a separate enforcement lever almost nobody is talking about.
-May 12, 2026 is when the Section 504 private right of action becomes available alongside OCR enforcement.
+There is also a separate enforcement lever almost nobody is talking about: Section 504 has long carried complaint and litigation risk even while the web/mobile technical compliance dates shifted.
 ADA-related litigation against healthcare providers grew 11 percent year-over-year in 2025, much of it Section 504-based.
-After May 11, plaintiffs' attorneys can file accessibility lawsuits directly.
 Your risk analysis becomes evidence of good faith — or its absence becomes evidence of indifference.

-If your FQHC does not have current documentation for both fronts, you do not have time for a clean perfect-state remediation.
-You have time for triage.
-A 6-day sprint focused on documentation will not eliminate the underlying risks, but it will materially change OCR's enforcement leverage if a complaint or breach lands.
+If your FQHC does not have current documentation for both fronts, start with a short documentation sprint.
+It will not eliminate the underlying risks, but it will materially change OCR's enforcement leverage if a complaint or breach lands.

-If you outsource any compliance work to an EHR vendor (OCHIN, NextGen, eClinicalWorks portals, athenahealth): demand their Security Rule risk analysis documentation in writing this week, and demand their Section 504 conformance documentation in writing this week.
+If you outsource any compliance work to an EHR vendor (OCHIN, NextGen, eClinicalWorks portals, athenahealth): request their Security Rule risk-analysis documentation and Section 504 conformance roadmap in writing this quarter.
 You are accountable for both even if a vendor renders the system.
 Vendor BAAs and conformance statements are part of your risk analysis; they are not a substitute for it.

 days left